AY2021S1-CS2103T-T13-3/tp/docs/UserGuide.md

 * `SESSION_INDEX` and `UPDATED_SESSION_INDEX` refers to the index number shown in the Session List.
 The index **must be a positive integer** 1, 2, 3, …
 * `PAYMENT_STATUS` can either be `paid` or `unpaid`.
 * `REMARK` can be any words, phrases or sentences.
-* `WEIGHT` must be **positive numbers** and **less than 1000kg**.
+* `WEIGHT` must be **positive numbers**.
 By default, units will be set to kilogram.
 You can also add either `kg` or `lb` to the back to specify the units.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:

-*  `schedit c/1 s/1 us/2` - Reschedules the first client in the Client List to the second session in the Session List while keeping all other fields the same
+*  `schedit c/1 s/1 us/2` - Reschedules the first client in the Client List to the second session in the Session List
-*  `schedit c/1 s/1 pd/paid` - Indicates that the first client in the Client List has paid for the second session in the Session List while keeping all other fields the same
+*  `schedit c/1 s/1 pd/paid` - Indicates that the first client in the Client List has paid for the second session in the Session List
-*  `schedit c/1 s/1 r/did 5 pushups` - Edits the schedule containing client index 1 and session index 1 to have remark of doing 5 pushups while keeping all other fields the same
+*  `schedit c/1 s/1 r/did 5 pushups` - Edits the schedule containing client index 1 and session index 1 to have remark of doing 5 pushups
-*  `schedit c/1 s/1 w/70` - Edits the schedule containing client index 1 and session index 1 to a weight of 70kg while keeping all other fields the same
+*  `schedit c/1 s/1 w/70` - Edits the schedule containing client index 1 and session index 1 to a weight of 70kg
-* `schedit c/1 s/1 r/` - Clears the schedule containing client index 1 and session index 1 remarks while keeping all other fields the same
+* `schedit c/1 s/1 r/` - Clears the schedule containing client index 1 and session index 1 remarks

 ### 3.4.3 Deleting a Schedule : `schdel`